JingZhaoQi/HIcosmo/README.md

 ## Description

-**HICosmo** is a specialized Python package dedicated to exploring the cosmos through neutral hydrogen intensity mapping observations.
+**HICosmo** is an evolving Python package dedicated to exploring the cosmos through neutral hydrogen intensity mapping observations.
+While still under development, this package already offers capabilities for estimating cosmological parameters using observational data.
+Future updates will progressively enhance its functionalities.
 Developed as part of a robust research initiative, this package aims to facilitate various cosmological studies, including:

 - **Neutral Hydrogen Mapping:** Enhancing the quality of neutral hydrogen intensity maps, mitigating the effects of foreground interference, and elevating signal reliability.
 - **Cosmic Probes:** Collaborating with multiple observations to create precise probes for exploring the universe’s late stages, focusing primarily on the elusive dark energy.